DaminCrew/Damincrew.github.io/README.md

 ## VIP

 Want to be vip member invite at least 10 friends to the server and you will see a new lobby for only vip members.

+## Rules

+🤝 1.
+RESPECT EVERYONE

+Respect is non-negotiable.

+• 🚫 No abusive language or insults
+• 🚫 No hate, racism, or discrimination
+• 🚫 No harassment or targeting

+━━━━━━━━━━━━━━━━━━━━

+📵 2.
+NO SPAM

+Keep chats clean and readable.

+• ❌ No repeated messages
+• ❌ No unnecessary tagging
+• ❌ No chain messages or copy-paste spam

+━━━━━━━━━━━━━━━━━━━━

+⚠️ 3.
+SENSITIVE CONTENT

+Keep the environment safe for everyone.

+• 🚫 No religion or political debates
+• 🚫 No drugs or harmful discussions
+• 🚫 No NSFW / adult content
+• 🚫 No extreme negative topics

+━━━━━━━━━━━━━━━━━━━━

+📢 4.
+NO ADVERTISING

+Promotion without permission = punishment

+• ❌ No server ads
+• ❌ No DM promotions
+• ❌ No self-promo without approval

+━━━━━━━━━━━━━━━━━━━━

+🛡️ 5.
+FOLLOW CHAT FILTER

+System rules must be respected.

+• ❌ Do not bypass filter
+• ⚠️ Report wrong blocks to admins

+━━━━━━━━━━━━━━━━━━━━

+🎭 6.
+USER CONTENT

+Keep your profile appropriate.

+• ✅ Clean usernames, avatars & status
+• ❌ No offensive or rule-breaking content

+━━━━━━━━━━━━━━━━━━━━

+🚨 Breaking rules may result in mute, kick, or ban

+💬 Follow the rules.
+Respect the vibe.
+Enjoy the community.

+_____________________________________________________________

+## tutorial

+New tutorial soon